effekt-lang/effekt-website/contributing.md

 > git config --global submodule.recurse true
 > ```
 > If despite your best efforts the submodule still resides in an undesirable
-> state, you can always nuke it: `$ rm -rf kiama/ && git submodule update`
+> state, you can always re-initialize it: `$ rm -rf kiama/ && git submodule update`

 Inside the repository's root, enter an `sbt` shell, select your platform of choice and run all unit tests to verify your setup: